ranvirm/covid-19/README.md

     ```bash
     python prophet_model.py
     ```
-    Output files will be written to _./prophet_output_ dir _Change defaults such as the target country by editing prophet_model.py_
+    Output files will be written to _./prophet_output_

+_Change defaults such as the target country by editing prophet_model.py_